Callme-Ishmael/MPhys/README.md

 The current focus is on devising a sure-fire test for the activation of spin correlations.
 With several papers in mind:

-- Berheuter:
+- Berheuter (which has been tried this week)
-- Uzan:
+- Uzan
-- Richardson & Webster:
+- Richardson & Webster

 --------------------------------
 # Week 7 (10.03 - 16.03)

 Bernheuter paper is useful but we cannot guarantee the valdity of our check.
-Uzan is almost impossible to implement due to low stats
+Uzan is almost impossible to implement due to low stats - they are asking for semileptonic decays of the lambdab baryon which do not occur as often as we would like.
+The more often b-baryon in which the b quark hadronisez is a B meson in fact.
+Not only this but full hadronic decays of the lambda b dominate over